 Is there a test for atopic dermatitis?

-- Whether you also have diseases such as hay fever or asthma.
+- Whether you also have hay fever, asthma, or food allergies.

 - Some perfumes and cosmetics.

 - If any foods seem to trigger hives.

 - About use of steroids or other medications.

 The doctor may also look at your skin and the rash.
 They may also order blood tests or other lab tests.